New England Patriots vs. Tennessee Titans NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Tennessee's games have gone over 44 points in eight of 11 chances this season.
+- Tennessee has combined with its opponents to score more than 43.5 points in eight of 11 games this season.

-- The combined points per game average of the two teams, 53.8, is 9.8 points more than Sunday's over/under.
+- Sunday's over/under is 10.3 points lower than the two team's combined 53.8 points per game average.

-- This contest's total is 4.8 points above the 39.2 these two squads combine to allow per game this season.
+- This contest's over/under is 4.3 points above the 39.2 these two squads combine to surrender per game this season.

-- Patriots games this season feature an average total of 45.1 points, a number 1.1 points higher than Sunday's over/under.
+- The Patriots and their opponents have scored an average of 45.1 points per game in 2020, 1.6 more than Sunday's total.

-- The 44-point total for this game is 6.1 points below the 50.1 points per game average total in Titans games this season.
+- The 43.5-point over/under for this game is 6.6 points below the 50.1 points per game average total in Titans games this season.

 Patriots stats and trends

-- In New England's 11 games this season, it has seven wins against the spread.

-- This season, the Patriots have one ATS win in two games as a favorite of 7 points or more.
+- The Patriots have been favored by 7 points or more two times this season and covered the spread in one of them.

-- New England's games this year have hit the over five times in 11 opportunities (45.5%).
+- New England's games this year have gone over the point total five times in 11 opportunities (45.5%).

-- New England is 6-2 against the spread and 7-1 overall this season when the team puts up more than 23.1 points.
+- New England is 6-2 against the spread and 7-1 overall in games when it scores more than 23.1 points.

-- New England is 3-2 against the spread and 4-1 overall when the team piles up over 350.5 yards.
+- When New England totals over 350.5 yards, the team is 3-2 against the spread and 4-1 overall.

 - The Patriots have turned the ball over one more time (15 total) than the Titans have forced a turnover (14) this season.